Oral Appliance Therapy – Rowley, MA

 When a patient has needed sleep apnea treatment in Rowley, they have traditionally received a CPAP machine, which is a special device that will continuously deliver oxygen into the airway so that it stays unblocked as you sleep.
 Many patients have benefited from this treatment, but about half of them stop using the machine altogether for various reasons.
 The mask may be uncomfortable and even leads to feelings of claustrophobia for some people.
 Also, the noise made by the machine can keep you (and anyone sharing your room) up at night.
 Finally, the bulky device is very inconvenient to pack and transport, which is a problem if you need to travel often.
 The good news is, there are alternatives that Dr. St. Clair can offer so that you can get a good night’s sleep without the disadvantages of the CPAP machine.
-Call us today to ask about having an oral appliance made.
+Call us today to ask about oral appliance therapy in Rowley, MA.

 Why Choose J. Peter St. Clair, DMD for Oral Appliance Therapy?

 - Individualized Treatment Plans with Uniquely Designed Appliances

 - Down-to-Earth Treatment Options